Emily Fields: Story lines

 In the last book, Emily and the other Liars are later put on trial after Alison fakes her own death and frames them for it (setting it up to look like the Liars took revenge on Alison for everything she did to them).
-Emily, unbeknownst the other Liars, fakes her own suicide in order to trick Alison.
+Emily, unbeknownst to the other Liars, fakes her own suicide to trick Alison.
 Emily tracks down Alison and Alison's mother, who are in hiding, and after a confrontation with them, is able to expose them as criminals.
 After Alison's trial, she moves out to California and begins a new relationship with a girl named Laura, finally feeling at peace.

-Having fallen in love with Alison in seventh grade, frequently fantasizes about Alison still being alive and loving Emily back.
+Having fallen in love with Alison in the seventh grade, she frequently fantasizes about Alison still being alive and loving Emily back.
 Emily admits to being somewhat obsessed with Alison, priding herself on knowing everything about her.
-For a brief period of time, when Alison comes back as "Courtney", the two have a romantic relationship; Emily is heartbroken when Alison reveals it was all a lie.
+For a brief period, when Alison comes back as "Courtney", the two have a romantic relationship; Emily is heartbroken when Alison reveals it was all a lie.
 Unbeknownst to the other girls, Emily attempted to save Alison from the DiLaurentis' burning Poconos house.
-She feels tremendous guilt over her actions, especially so after Alison once again returns as "A".
-However, eventually Emily begins to hate Alison; Jordan's death at Alison's hands sends Emily into a spiral of rage and deep depression.
+She feels tremendous guilt over her actions, especially after Alison returns as "A".
+However, eventually, Emily begins to hate Alison; Jordan's death at Alison's hands sends Emily into a spiral of rage and deep depression.
 Following Jordan's death, Emily swears revenge on Alison and remarks that she would not mind killing Alison.

 Emily's closest friends are the other Liars, and during the periods when they are not associating with one another, Emily is very lonely.
-She is quite popular at school, but feels as though she's not close with anyone.
+She is quite popular at school but feels as though she's not close with anyone.
 She is constantly searching for a "best friend" to take Alison's place.
 Though she is well-liked by the other Liars, they are often annoyed by how sensitive she is and her devotion to Alison, especially Spencer.
 Emily's insistence that Alison is alive often causes problems for them as a group.
-Her relationship with her family is strained, predominantly due to her bisexuality and "A" related events.
-She ended up severing ties with her family at the end of the series.
+Her relationship with her family is strained, predominantly due to her bisexuality and "A"-related events.
+She ends up severing ties with her family at the end of the series.